Review: The George Townhouse, Shipston-on-Stour

-This award-winning former 18th Century coaching inn in Shipston-on-Stour is a cool boutique stay and lip-smackingly good dining spot!
+This award-winning former 18th Century coaching inn in Shipston-on-Stour is a chic gastropub with rooms and a lovely, sunny beer garden.

 Bang in the centre of the high street in charming and friendly Shipston-on-Stour on the Warwickshire-Cotswolds border, one of The Sunday Times 2018 best regional places to live in the UK.
 This unspoilt little market town is 10 miles south of Stratford and has a lovely old-fashioned feel to it with tea shops, butchers, fishmonger, bakers, a bespoke tailor and lots of delis.